darraghoriordan/eslint-plugin-nestjs-typed/README.md

 ### Rule: api-enum-property-best-practices

-If you use enums you should set the correct properties in the ApiProperty decorator.
-Note I don't actually check the types on the property, I only check properties where `enum: EnumType` is already set to make sure they are set correctly.
+If you use enums on properties you should set the correct open api properties in the ApiProperty decorator.

+If you don't use `enum` open api won't use the enum correctly.

-If you don't use enumName then Open api will create a new enum for each api method.
+If you don't use `enumName` then Open api will create a new enum for each api method.
 This is awful to use in a generated client.

 You don't need to use `type:` any more.
 This used to be necessary in old versions to get enum strings correctly output.